senli2018/Agentographer/README.md

    - An **OCR engine** extracts patient demographics and scan parameters from requisition forms (via HD camera), which are then input to the system via the **KVM Switch**.

 2. **Behavior Guidance & Intelligent Q&A**:
-   - Combines **LLaMA-CT** (based on knowledge base) with **Microsoft Azure Speech Services** for real-time speech recognition and synthesis.
+   - Combines **LLaMA-CT** (based on knowledge base) with **Web Speech API** for real-time speech recognition and synthesis.
 This module drives patient interaction through microphones, speakers, and dual displays, delivering posture guidance videos and answering queries.

 3. **Intelligent Isocenter Positioning**:
    - Uses **RTMPose** (a real-time 2D/3D pose estimation model) on RGB-D camera data to detect anatomical landmarks (e.g., suprasternal notch).
 Depth images refine 3D body modeling to calculate isocenter coordinates for scout scanning.